Dicky Goddard: Club career

 Goddard was initially described by William "Bill" Bailey (known as "W.B.") of the Gloucester Citizen as; "Goddard is looked upon as a promising half-back, but is hardly seasoned enough to take the gruelling that is dealt out in a first-class match", Dicky Goddard played in a trial match for England (RU) in the second match between 'The South', and 'The North' during the 1900–01 season, but he was not selected for England, following Goddard's omission from the England team, William "Bill" Bailey stated; "Had a club pair of half-backs (the Gloucester or Devon Albion couple) been operating behind the English forwards at Cardiff last January, we hardly think Wales would have triumphed by 13 points to nil", during the 1901–02 season, Goddard played in two trial matches for England; for the 'Rest of England' against the English Team, and for the 'London & Varsities' against the 'Rest of the South', but again he was not elected for England, William "Bill" Bailey stated; "Gloucester were, perhaps, never better served at half than by R Goddard and G Hall, and if there is a better couple playing under the Rugby Union, they have not been seen at Kingsholm", Goddard subsequently left rugby union for rugby league, and joined Hull F.C. in 1902, playing alongside former Gloucester players; Jim Cook, George Hall and Jack Lewis.

-Genealogical information
+Personal life

-Dicky Goddard's marriage to Laura Elizabeth (née Taylor) was registered during third ¼ 1906 in Gloucester district.
-They had children; Mary Elizabeth Goddard (birth registered during second ¼ 1908 in Gloucester district).
-Dicky Goddard was the older brother, John Goddard (1888–) who played 7 matches at half back for Gloucester, 3 in the 1905–06 season, and 4 in the 1909–10 season.
+Dicky Goddard was the older brother of John Goddard who played 7 matches at half back for Gloucester, 3 in the 1905–06 season, and 4 in the 1909–10 season.